5 safe ways to lose water weight

 Watch salt intake

 Given that too much sodium increases fluid volume in the body, reducing salt in your diet may be helpful for dropping excess water weight.
-The 2015–2020 Dietary Guidelines for Americans recommend that adults consume no more than 2,300 mg of sodium per day (the amount in about 1 tsp of table salt).
+The Australian and New Zealand governments recommend adults eat around 2,000 mg of sodium per day (the amount in about 1 teaspoon of table salt).
 “Most of the salt you get is actually from processed foods, not out of a salt shaker,” Harris-Pincus says.
 Cooking meals from scratch is one way to keep tabs on how much sodium you’re getting.
-Another is to read nutrition labels on packaged items so you can steer clear of surprise salt bombs.
-Foods that contain 5% or less of your Daily Value of sodium are considered low in sodium; those that contain 20% or more are considered high in sodium.
+Another is to read nutrition labels on packaged items so you can make informed decisions.
+Foods that contain less than 120mg of sodium per 100g are considered low in sodium; those that contain 400mg of sodium per 100g or more are considered high in sodium.

 Beating thirst-induced bloat is as simple as keeping a full water bottle handy, Rizzo says.
-(Yet another reason to drink up!).
-Because there’s no hard and fast formula for how much any individual should drink in a day (it varies based on age, activity level, and other factors), she recommends using pee color as an approximate guide: “If it’s pale, like the color of straw, you’re drinking enough,” she says.
-“Anything closer to the color of apple cider vinegar means you’re probably dehydrated.”
-And beverages aren’t the only way to avoid thirst, she adds: Many fruits and vegetables—including melons, celery, cucumber, zucchini, radish, and kiwi—are rich in water, too.
+Because there’s no hard and fast formula for how much any individual should drink in a day (it varies based on age, activity level and other factors), she recommends using urine colour as an approximate guide: “If it’s pale, like the colour of straw, you’re drinking enough,” she says.
+“Anything closer to the colour of apple cider vinegar means you’re probably dehydrated.”

-Research has found that moderate-to-vigorous aerobic activity—in which the heart reaches at least 60 percent of its maximum rate—may help counter water retention associated with the menstrual cycle.
-Rizzo says these findings make sense: During exertion, your body heats up, which leads to water loss through perspiration (even if you’re not visibly soaked in sweat).
+Research has found that moderate-to-vigorous aerobic activity—in which the heart reaches at least 65 percent of its maximum rate—may help counter water retention associated with the menstrual cycle.
+Rizzo says these findings make sense; during exertion, your body heats up, which leads to water loss through perspiration (even if you’re not visibly sweating).
 Heavy breathing releases plenty of moisture, as well, Rizzo adds.

-Although researchers have yet to conduct large studies on general populations, one study of 41 volunteers with persistent PMS found that those who took a 200 mg magnesium supplement every day reported less swelling and belly bloating after two monthly cycles compared with volunteers who took a placebo.
-Magnesium, an underconsumed mineral in the U.S., may influence levels of aldosterone.
+Although researchers have yet to conduct large studies on general populations, one study of 41 volunteers with persistent PMS found that those who took a 200 mg magnesium supplement every day reported less swelling and bloating after two monthly cycles compared with volunteers who took a placebo.
 Daily recommended intake for adults ranges from 310 mg to 420 mg.
-Speak with your doctor if you’re interested in taking a supplement, or boost your magnesium intake through good dietary sources such as leafy greens, legumes, nuts, seeds, and whole grains.
+Speak with your doctor if you’re considering taking a supplement, or boost your magnesium intake through good dietary sources such as leafy greens, legumes, nuts, seeds and whole grains.

 Unpeel a banana

 ...or enjoy another food that’s rich in potassium.
-This is another nutrient lacking in many people’s diets, and it may help manage water weight by supporting the body’s elimination of excess sodium.
-The dietary guidelines cited above encourage adults to consume 2,600 mg to 4,200 mg of potassium per day from sources such as spinach, broccoli, lentils, nuts, dried apricots, and—yup—bananas.
+This is another nutrient that may help manage water weight by supporting the body’s elimination of excess sodium.
+The dietary guidelines recommend adults to consume 2,800 mg to 3,800 mg of potassium per day from sources such as spinach, broccoli, lentils, nuts, dried apricots and bananas.

 The upshot: Should you worry about water weight?

 Fluctuations in water weight are a normal part of being human.
-The body retains and loses water through energy storage, physical activity, and other everyday functions.
+The body retains and loses water through energy storage, physical activity and other everyday functions.
 That said, it’s understandable if you find overnight weight gain unsettling—especially if you’re following a weight-loss plan.
-“If you gained 3 pounds, you [might] think that you can’t lose weight and may feel like a failure and throw in the towel,” Dr. Srivastava says.
+“If you gained 1.5kg, you [might] think that you can’t lose weight and may feel like a failure and throw in the towel,” Dr. Srivastava says.

-Take heart and keep this in mind: “Weight loss [is rarely] a perfect downward line; it will have natural fluctuations where it goes down some days and up other days thanks to water weight,” Harris-Pincus says, emphasizing the value of long-term weight tracking and working toward an overall downward trend.
+Take heart and keep this in mind: “weight loss [is rarely] a perfect downward line; it will have natural fluctuations where it goes down some days and up other days thanks to water weight,” Harris-Pincus says, emphasising the value of long-term weight tracking and focusing on the overall downward trend, rather than the daily fluctuations

 Water weight doesn’t carry the same health risks as weight gain associated with fat, experts say.
-In some cases, however, edema (swelling caused by fluid retention) can be a symptom of a serious health condition such as a kidney disease.
-See your doctor if bloating, swelling, or puffiness lasts for more than a week or is accompanied by other unusual symptoms, such as joint pain.
+In some cases, however, oedema (swelling caused by fluid retention) can be a symptom of a serious health condition such as a kidney disease.
+See your doctor if bloating, swelling or puffiness lasts for more than a week or is accompanied by other unusual symptoms, such as joint pain.

-Many lifestyle measures that show promise for alleviating the discomfort of excess water weight—including getting regular physical activity, drinking plenty of water, and limiting salt intake—happen to be part of an overall healthy lifestyle.
+Many lifestyle measures that show promise for alleviating the discomfort of excess water weight—including getting regular physical activity, drinking plenty of water and limiting salt intake, are all part of an overall healthy lifestyle.
 Try them and you may find yourself feeling great in other ways, too.